How Can I Trade Online? All About Online Trading

 Some of these trading styles seemed unimaginable a few decades ago when a call to the broker was still needed.

 Online trading has revolutionised the world of trading and has made more financial instruments accessible to more people than ever before.
-Let's use Admiral Markets as our example broker and review their products:
+Let's use Admirals as our example broker and review their products:

 - Forex (Foreign Exchange) market